ChrisNZL/snap-chromium/README.md

 ![](http://iforce.co.nz/i/1ahpkr4f.rez.png)

-If [Snap](http://www.snap.net.nz/) is your ISP in New Zealand, this extension lets you view details of your data usage with the click of a button:
+If you're a [Snap customer](http://www.snap.net.nz/) or a [Snap Prepay customer](http://prepay.snap.net.nz/) in New Zealand, this extension lets you view details of your data usage with the click of a button:
 * Data used
 * Data remaining
 * Off-peak data used (if you have Uncapped Nights from 1am-7am)